The short answer is…yes…apple cider vinegar removes skin tags. However, I should read more about the dangers that are involved.

 If you ferment apple juice, then you will make apple cider vinegar.
 You need to crush the apples and then squeeze all of the juice out.
-Fermentation allows the sugars from the fruit to turn into alcohol, which is converted into vinegar later in the process.
-Apple cider vinegar has been an effective medicine for centuries in healing and other medical applications including skin tags.
+Fermentation allows the sugars from the fruit to turn into alcohol, converted into vinegar later in the process.
+Apple cider vinegar has been an effective medicine for centuries in healing and other medical applications, including skin tags.

 Apple Cider Vinegar And Skin Tags

-Naturally removing skin tags is seen as better as some people believe that the chemicals are dangerous or may damage their skin.
+Naturally, removing skin tags is better as some people believe that the chemicals are dangerous or damage their skin.

 There is no evidence whatsoever that apple cider vinegar removes skin tags.
-There have been many cases where people have attempted and ended up with chemical burns, or even layers of skin coming off.
-The bad reaction is because of the break down of tissue that occurs upon the application of the apple cider vinegar to the surface.
+There have been many cases where people have attempted and ended up with chemical burns or even layers of skin coming off.
+The bad reaction is because of the breakdown of tissue that occurs upon applying the apple cider vinegar to the surface.

 Applying apple cider vinegar to the skin for long periods can result in severe inflammation and scarring.

 In a case in 2015, a woman applied apple cider vinegar on her mole every day for three weeks and put a bandage over it.
-The mole did fall off, but a few layers of skin also fell off, causing long term damage and scarring to the area.
+The mole did fall off, but a few layers of skin also fell off, causing long-term damage and scarring to the area.
 The damage was most likely due to the acidity.
-The acid eats the skin and obliterates it, causing the mole to fall off, but also causing severe damage to the surface.
+The acid eats the skin and obliterates it, causing the mole to fall off and causing severe damage to the surface.

 There are other approaches to removing skin tags that should be done rather than applying apple cider vinegar directly to your skin.
 You can buy skin tag removal devices approved by the FDA in stores or online.
 Alternatively, you can visit your local dermatologist and have the skin tag removed professionally.
 Seeing a professional will prevent any damage or infection to the site of the skin tag.